davydkov/brixjs/readme.md

 ## About

-BrixJS - Framework based on top of [Marionette](http://marionettejs.com/) that helps you to build multi-page JS Apps.
+BrixJS - Lightweight, simple, but pretty powerful addition to [Marionette.js](http://marionettejs.com/) framework, that helps you to build multi-page JS Apps.

 The idea of BrixJS is similar to the one implemented at Google Web Toolkit (GWT).
 "Places" are defined as bookmarkable states, and when a user comes to some place the corresponding "activity" is run.